Turtle Qigong is called by its progenitors in the family lineage Gui Gong, literally Turtle Gong.

 My hunch since beginning a healing practice in the 1980s is that life on this planet has both more challenging complexities and also more new solutions than before.
 This impression has only grown.

 Mental stimulation has increased globally with the internet and social de-stabilization, along with environmental challenges of chemical exposure and global warming.
 My hope is that natural therapies such as Qigong, along with scientific findings, can balance these growing challenges.
-Forms like Turtle Qigong may be uniquely suited to the demands of this time.
+Forms like Turtle Qigong may be well-suited to the demands of this time.